 Do you enjoy playing video games on your computer?
 If so, have you ever wondered if using an SSD (solid state drive) instead of a regular hard drive affects your gaming?
-Some gamers believe that gaming on an SSD can shorten its lifespan, but is this true?
+Some gamers believe gaming on an SSD can shorten lifespan, but is this true?
 Let’s take a closer look at this topic to find out.

 It’s important to note that an SSD works more efficiently than a regular hard drive.
 A regular hard drive stores data on spinning disks, whereas an SSD stores data on interconnected flash memory chips, which are faster.
 It means that an SSD is a better option to use in gaming.